Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 I find the facilities and amenities offered at the LAX United Club more than enough to justify my annual paid membership.
 If you are getting access as a Business Class passenger or a UA Mileage Plus Gold or higher member on an international flight, you’ll most likely find it a great perk that will enhance your travel experience.

-While the food service might not be up to par to its rivals – such as the Star Alliance Club in Tom Bradley’s International Terminal or an American Express Centurion Club – which typically offer a hot food buffet, I find the food options at the LAX United Club adequate for the purpose of an airport lounge.
-It is in fact getting better with its recent additions of Asian soup noodles and hot Mexican snacks.
+Recently, the food service is getting up to par to its rivals – such as the Star Alliance Club in Tom Bradley’s International Terminal or an American Express Centurion Club – which typically offer a hot food buffet.
+I find the food options adequate for a quick snack before a flight at an airport lounge.
+With its recent additions of Asian soup noodles, Mexican snacks, and a pasta bar, one can actually grab a full and substantial meal at the buffet.

-On the other hand, the LAX UC is more spacious than most, if not all, of its rivals.
+The LAX UC is also more spacious than most, if not all, of its rivals.
 You will likely find it more comfortable and spacious than the mostly overcrowded Delta Sky Club and American Admirals Club in the nearby terminals.